Arghyann/fascinating-math/README.md

 ## Newton's fractals.

 Newton's fractals show how numbers in the complex plane behave erratically(kind of like your mom) and small changes in the input spit out dramatically different results.
-Like if you start with an initial point one millionth of a centimetre away, it tends to a totally different root.
+Like if you start with an initial point one millionth of a centimetre away, the result turns out to be dramatically different .
 It's surreal how chaos comes out of seeminlgy mundane computations.

 $$
 x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}